Lookism (manhwa): Supporting

-Bullied at J High until Daniel takes him under his wing, he is obsessed with power and societal standards.
-Jiho shows signs of an inferiority complex and goes to juvenile prison for the attempted murders of Daniel Park and James Gong.
-He becomes mentally ill in prison and is influenced by Jake Kim.
-He commits suicide after a fight with Daniel, while being haunted by his hallucinations.
+Bullied at J High until Hyung Seok takes him under his wing, he is obsessed with power and societal standards.
+Ji ho shows signs of an inferiority complex and goes to juvenile prison for the attempted murders of Hyung Seok Park and Gong Yeong Hun.
+He becomes mentally ill in prison and is influenced by Kim Gi Myeong.
+He commits suicide after a fight with Hyung Seok, while being haunted by his hallucinations.